Alberto Arroyo Award

 Ted & Betsy Rogers Award

 Ted Rogers was one of the founding board members of Achilles International.
 His wife Betsy Rogers founded the Central Park Conservancy.
 Together they have supported Achilles throughout the years, sponsoring this dinner and Achilles participation in the New York City Marathon.
-Ted was a frequent marathoner who ran more than 20 NY's competitively and as a volunteer guide.
+Ted was a frequent marathoner who ran more than 20 New York marathons competitively and as a volunteer guide.
 His favorite marathon was when he guided Achilles founding board chair Trisha Meili in her first competitive marathon post-rehabilitation and recovery.

 Recent Ted & Betsy Rogers Award Winners

 - Richard Bernstein, who had completed 17 NYC Marathons

 - Harold Vik, a deaf and blind athlete from Norway who has completed more than 20 NYC Marathons!